gear-foundation/vara-wiki/docs/examples/Gaming/Battleship/zk-battleship.md

 #### Ship Placement Verification

-When verifying the placement of ships, the contract receives:
+When verifying the placement of ships, the program receives:

 ```rust
 proof: services::verify::ProofBytes,